marcpriestley/DBrief/replit.md

     - Includes "Edit Score" button to update values
     - After saving, returns to updated trend view
   - Added long-press functionality to calendar dates:
-    - Hold any calendar date for 500ms to view details
+    - Hold any calendar date for 3 seconds to view details
     - Dialog shows journal entry and all daily scores for that date
     - Score circles display with proper scaling and auto-sync indicators
     - Implemented using ref-based timer management for stability